 - 8. Clause 5 provides for the composition of the Board of the NAPHISA.
-The Board will consist of the following members, appointed by the Minister of Health ("the Minister"): - An official from the national Department of Health; - two members, each with special knowledge in one of the following areas: - \ economics, financial matters or accounting; and - \ legal matters; - seven members, each with special knowledge in one of the following areas: - \ communicable diseases; - \ non-communicable diseases: - \ occupational health; - \ cancer surveillance; - \ injury and violence prevention; - \ environmental health; and - \ field epidemiology; - the Chief Financial Officer of the NAPHISA by virtue of his or her office; - the Chief Executive Officer of the NAPHISA by virtue of his or her office; and - one member nominated by the schools of public health within publicly funded higher education institutions. - 9.
+The Board will consist of the following members, appointed by the Minister of Health ("the Minister"): - An official from the national Department of Health; - two members who have special knowledge in- - economics, financial matters or accounting; and - legal matters; - seven members comprising one member each with special knowledge in- - communicable diseases; - non-communicable diseases: - cancer surveillance; - injury and violence prevention; - occupational health; - field epidemiology; and - environmental health; - one community representative; - the Chief Financial Officer of the NAPHISA by virtue of his or her office; - the Chief Executive Officer of the NAPHISA by virtue of his or her office; and - one member nominated by the schools of public health within publicly funded higher education institutions. - 9.
 Clause 6 provides for the appointment of members of the Board.
-A member of the Board holds office for a period of at least five years as the Minister may determine at the time of appointment, and is eligible for reappointment. - 10.
-Clause 7 provides for the appointment of the chairperson and vice-chairperson of the Board. - 11.
+A member of the Board holds office for a period of at least five years as the Minister may determine at the time of appointment, and is eligible for reappointment. - Clause 7 provides for the appointment of the chairperson and vice-chairperson of the Board. - 11.
 Clause 8 provides for the disqualification from membership of the Board, vacation of office by a member, removal of a member from the Board and dissolution of the Board. - 12.
 Clause 9 regulates meetings of the Board. - 13.
 Clause 10 provides for the appointment of committees of the Board. - 14.
 Clause 11 provides for the appointment of the Chief Executive Officer.
 The Board, in consultation with the Minister, must appoint a fit and proper and suitably qualified South African citizen as the Chief Executive Officer of the NAPHISA. - 15.
 Clause 12 sets out the functions of the Chief Executive Officer.
 The Chief Executive Officer is the administrative head of the NAPHISA and, amongst other things, is responsible for the proper and diligent implementation of the PFMA and must appoint suitably qualified persons as employees of the NAPHISA in accordance with an organisational structure and on terms and conditions approved by the Board. - 16.
-Clause 13 provides for reporting to Parliament on an annual basis as required by the Public Finance Management Act. - 17.
-Clause 14 provides for the transfer or secondment of certain persons to or from the employ of the NAPHISA. - 18.
-Clause 15 provides that rights in respect of any invention or design or any work eligible for copyright protection by an employee of the NAPHISA in the course and scope of the employee's employment vests in the NAPHISA.
+Clause 13 provides for the transfer or secondment of certain persons to or from the employ of the NAPHISA. - 17.
+Clause 14 provides that rights in respect of any invention or design or any work eligible for copyright protection by an employee of the NAPHISA in the course and scope of the employee's employment vests in the NAPHISA.
 The clause also seeks to protect any work, invention, discovery or improvement derived from indigenous knowledge, originally held by any person or community, in such a manner that the person or community participates in the benefits arising from such work, invention, discovery or improvement.